Mokkapps/website/src/content/posts/2020/2020-11-23___my-top-angular-interview-questions/index.md

 ## 3. What are Angular's main concepts?

-- **Component**: Basic building block of an Angular application and is used to control HTML views.
+- **Component**: The basic building block of an Angular application and is used to control HTML views.
-- **Modules**: An Angular module contains basic building blocks like components, services, directives etc. Using modules you can split your application into logical pieces where each piece performs a single task and is called "module".
+- **Modules**: An Angular module contains basic building blocks like components, services, directives, etc. Using modules you can split your application into logical pieces where each piece performs a single task and is called a "module".
 - **Templates**: A template represents the view of an Angular application.
-- **Services**: Services are used to create components which can be shared across the entire application.
+- **Services**: Services are used to create components that can be shared across the entire application.
 - **Metadata**: Metadata is used to add more data to an Angular class.

 ![Angular architecture](./images/angular-architecture.jpg)